 - Heat olive oil in a medium frying pan over medium heat.

 - Add diced bell pepper and scallions to pan and cook until softened, about 5 minutes.

 - Add the ground turkey and continue to cook until turkey is cooked all the way through, about 165 degrees Fahrenheit.

 - While the turkey is cooking, dice up the sweet potato, carrots and kale.
 I used kale from a package, but you can get bunches of kale, remove the leaves from the stem, and cut up into bite-size pieces.

 - Place diced tomatoes, tomato paste, pumpkin puree and veggies (NOT the kale) into a crock-pot.
 Once the turkey is done cooking, add to the crock pot.

-- Add the chili spice mix to the crock-pot and mix everything with a spoon until well distributed.
+- Add the chili spice mix and water to the crock-pot and mix everything with a spoon until well distributed.

 - Cover with lid and turn to low for 7-8 hours, or high for 4-5 hours.

 - Add the kale 30 minutes before the chili is done cooking.

 - Garnish with cilantro and diced avocado.
 You can add shredded cheese and sour cream if not avoiding dairy.